 Research Project or Essay

-Students in their fourth year will complete an essay or research project under the supervision of a Gender and Sexuality Studies Adviser who is a member of the Gender and Sexuality Studies Core Faculty in the student's primary field of interest.
-Students must submit the essay by May 1 of their fourth year or by fifth week of their quarter of graduation.
+Students in their fourth year will complete an essay or research project under the supervision of a Gender and Sexuality Studies Adviser who is a member of the Gender and Sexuality Studies Affiliated Faculty in the student's primary field of interest.
+Typically, students submit the essay by May 1 of their fourth year or by fifth week of their quarter of graduation.
 This program may accept a BA paper or project used to satisfy the same requirement in another major if certain conditions are met and with the consent of the other program chair.
 Approval from both program chairs is required.

 Students with a 3.0 or higher overall GPA and a 3.5 or higher GPA in the major are eligible for honors.
 Students must also receive a grade of A on their BA project or essay with a recommendation for honors from their faculty adviser.